 Marianne Bishoff, Director of Organizational Development, Alban CAT

 As a longtime HR professional who had worked to bring many candidates to Alban CAT, Marianne now admits that she was skeptical when a colleague suggested they look at hiring people with developmental disabilities.
 “I just couldn’t see that working in a heavy equipment business.”

 Now Marianne is a believer.
-Their first hire was Tavon, who just celebrated his five-year anniversary with the company, is as dependable as they come, and has one of the company’s highest “pick rate” accuracy in his work.
+Their first hire was Tavon, who just celebrated his fifth anniversary with the company, is as dependable as they come, and has one of the company’s highest “pick rate” accuracy in his work.
 She glows when she talks about his pride in working at Alban CAT and his example to others at the company.
 Alban CAT now employs three other employees supported by The Arc.

 Jennifer pokes a little bit of fun at herself and her colleagues at their 99-year-old Baltimore law firm.
 “We are a bit old school and conservative about change.
 Our clients count on that.
 We had represented The Arc for many years and at some point, someone asked us to consider hiring a person with disabilities at the firm.
 That was kind of radical for us and we had to really think about it.
 But then we met Andrew, and his job coach, Tameka.
 That was nearly 10 years ago.